 - Clinicians employed by the service had high levels of skills, knowledge and experience to deliver the care and treatment offered by the service. - Clinicians kept up to date with current evidence-based practice.
-We found that clinicians assessed needs and delivered care and treatment in line with relevant current legislation, standards and guidance.
-These included the National Institute for Health and Care Excellence (NICE) and British Association of Dermatologists (BAD) best practice guidelines. - We reviewed clinical records relating to 12 patients who had received treatment within the service.
+We found that clinicians generally assessed needs and delivered care and treatment in line with relevant current legislation, standards and guidance.
+These included the National Institute for Health and Care Excellence (NICE) and British Association of Dermatologists (BAD) best practice guidelines.
+However, we noted that in a small number of patients prescribed Isotretinoin for the treatment of acne, best practice guidance was not always followed.
+For example, we found that some blood testing to monitor the patient's liver function was not always carried out prior to a prescription for Isotretinoin being issued, in line with current guidance. - We reviewed clinical records relating to 16 patients who had received treatment within the service.
 We found there was a consistent approach to clinical record keeping and risks to the patient were comprehensively assessed, discussed and documented.
 Clear, accurate and contemporaneous clinical records were kept.
 Treatment planning and information were fully documented. - The service ensured they provided information to support patients' understanding of their treatment, including preand post-treatment advice and support.
 Staff within the service provide a telephone call prior to and following treatment.
 Patients were able to access post treatment support via follow up appointments and also on the telephone. - Staff assessed and managed patients' pain where appropriate.
 Patients were prescribed local anaesthetic medicines prior to some procedures, where appropriate. - We saw no evidence of discrimination when making care and treatment decisions.